2018 United States House of Representatives elections in Oregon: Results

-This race was the closest race ever in Greg Walden's political history, the first time he had received less than 60% of the votes.
+This was the closest race ever in Greg Walden's political history, the first time he had received less than 60% of the votes.

 District 3

 The 3rd district is centered around the city of Portland, and includes the surrounding suburbs such as Estacada, Fairview, and Gresham.
-This is the most Democratic-friendly district in the state with a PVI of D+24.
-The incumbent is Democrat Earl Blumenauer, who has represented the district since 1996.
+This was the most Democratic-friendly district in the state, with a PVI of D+24.
+The incumbent was Democrat Earl Blumenauer, who had represented the district since 1996.
 He was re-elected with 72% of the vote in 2016.
-He will face Independent Party nominee Marc Koller and Republican write-in nominee Tom Harrison in the November 2018 general election.
+He faced Independent Party nominee Marc Koller and Republican write-in nominee Tom Harrison in the November 2018 general election.